 Gru nodded her head and began reading.

-“King Alfred of Agbratten requests that you consider marrying his youngest offspring, Princess Roselind.
+“King Alfred of Agbratten requests that you consider marrying his youngest offspring, Princess Rosalind.
 She is a young-adult who absolutely does not want to have children.
 Gruzelda the Brave has a locket around her neck that contains a portrait of Princess Rosalind.”

 “If you take a liking to the Princess’s portrait, the Agbratten government will begin generating the required paperwork that is needed to be signed off by many people before the marriage can be officially approved.”